martin0258/meditate-bible/README.md

 meditate-bible
 ==============

-Develop and test your thoughts according to Bible.
+Develop and test your thought according to Bible.

 # Idea
-Bible: spec
+* Bible: spec
-Thoughts: source code
+* Thought: source code

-Given spec, we need two processes to develop/test source codes, respectively.
+Given spec, we need two processes to develop/test source code, respectively.
 This project is a try of the processes.